hbctraining/Peak_analysis_workshop/lessons/04_peak_annotation_and_visualization.md

 ## Learning Objectives

-* Annotate peaks with genomic features using Chipseeker
+* Annotate peaks with genomic features using ChIPseeker
 * Visualize annotations and compare peak coverage between experimental groups

 ## Peak annotation

 Understanding the biological questions addressed by ChIP-seq experiments begins with annotating the genomic regions we have identifed as peaks with genomic context.